rpm-software-management/dnf/doc/command_ref.rst

 --------------

 ``dnf [options] search [--all] <keywords>...``
     Search package metadata for the keywords.
 Keywords are matched as case-insensitive substrings, globbing is supported.
-By default the command will only look at package names and summaries, failing that (or whenever ``all`` was given as an argument) it will match against package descriptions and URLs.
+    By default lists packages that match all requested keys (AND operation).
+Keys are searched in package names and summaries.
+    If option "--all" is used, lists packages that match at least one of keys (OR operation).
+    And in addition keys are searched in package descriptions and URLs.
     The result is sorted from the most relevant results to the least.

 This command by default does not force a sync of expired metadata.
 See also :ref:`\metadata_synchronization-label`.